-- Support model legislation for an ombudsperson for Canadian mining companies.
+- Support model legislation for an effective ombudsperson for Canadian mining companies.

-- Contact your MP to ask for an extractive sector ombudsperson.
+- Contact your MP to ask for an effective extractive sector ombudsperson.
 We need your support.

-- Canada needs an extractive sector ombudsperson to end #humanrights abuses overseas.
+- Canada needs an effective extractive sector ombudsperson to end #humanrights abuses overseas.

 - Share what you are up to (no action is too small!).
 It’s vital to that we hear what’s happening.
 E-mail cneufeldt [at] united-church.ca (Christie Neufeldt )or tweet @JusticeUCC.